ArunD/Capstone/capstone_report.md

 ### Implementation

-A single code file has been created Movie_Recommender_DL.py to define and train the model.
+A single python notebook has been created Movie_Recommender_DL to define and train the model.
 The file also includes the code for recommending movies for a user.

 Workflow Diagram:

 ![](Model_workflow.png)

 Defining the model :
 2 sequential models merged by dot product.